bobleesj/command-line-cheatsheet/share-code.md

 ## Level 2.
 Share functions across modules

-Imagine you have `hw1.py` that you want to use the `multiply` function.
+Imagine you are working on a homework problem via `hw1.py`.
+Here you want to use the `multiply` function.
 Here is the folder structure:

 ```text
 my_project/